(A) Purpose

 professional degree;

-of dedication to continuing advancement of this field of
+dedication to continuing advancement of this field of knowledge;

-for senior level faculty (associate or full professor) from comparable
+senior level faculty (associate or full professor) from comparable institutions

-institutions where they have had tenure and a commensurate faculty rank.
-For
+where they have had tenure and a commensurate faculty rank.
+For these faculty,

-these faculty, the probationary period is waived, and tenure commences at the
+the probationary period is waived, and tenure commences at the time of initial

-time of initial appointment.
-Appointments with tenure are made only after
+appointment.
+Appointments with tenure are made only after positive

 consultation with the vice president for academic affairs.
 The vice president